 John Steuart Curry is the lesser-known "Regionalist three" artist, a group which included Thomas Hart Benton and Grant Wood.

-I'm a big-eye artist who's inspired by Blythe dolls and Margaret Keane--with a touch of fantasy added to the mix.
+I'm a big-eye artist who's inspired by Blythe dolls and Margaret Keane--with a touch of whimsy and fantasy added to the mix.

 Who is the mother of big-eye art?
 Margaret Keane, of course!
 Her poignant paintings, mass produced as prints in the 1960s and '70s, captured the hearts of the masses and are popular once again.